ghostwan/Virtual-Deck-Of-Cards/README.md

 # What's new

-- Get and shuffle discard pile
-- Pile up / disperse card in pile
-- French translation for figures
-- TAROT - Add trumps cards (atouts) for tarot
 - TAROT - Add option to put hidden cards aside
 - TAROT - Add card aside to the pile
-- Sort by value
-- Increase / decrease card size
 - TAROT - Give card from trick
-- Remove obfuscation that was provoking some bugs
-- Room owner can expluse player

 # What's next